ICOS-Carbon-Portal/pylib/docs/install.md

 ## Upgrade guide
 This concerns users of **icoscp** of versions prior to `0.2.0`.

 For standalone library users (i.e. outside of a Carbon Portal Jupyter environment), the installation procedure must be followed by the [authentication setup](#authentication) (unless you have used **icoscp_core** previously, and configured authentication with it using the default method).

-After that all the working code that depended on older versions should work, and no code changes are necessary, but it is highly recommended to replace the import
+After that all the working code that depended on older versions should work, and no code changes are necessary, but it is highly recommended to replace the following import
 ```python
 from icoscp.cpb.dobj import Dobj
 ```